sotakao/STUOD_Hackathon_2021/README.md

 [Link to the event website](https://www.imperial.ac.uk/events/129398/stuods-hackathon/)

-The participants can choose to work on one of the following three tasks:
+The participants can choose to work on one of the following areas:

 ### Challenge 1: Predicting the rainfall in Basel, Switzerland during the period 2020-2021
 Rainfall intensity can be categorized as follows: